-Delicious ice-cream close to the waterfront (we preferred it to nearby Black Peak Gelato).
-I loved the dulce de leche flavour and the cones with chocolate at the bottom.
+Delicious ice cream close to the waterfront (we preferred it to nearby Black Peak Gelato).
+I love the dark chocolate and dulce de leche flavours and the cones with chocolate at the bottom.

 This coffee truck on the outskirts of town near Mount Iron is a local favourite.
-We loved the coffee, cheese scones, and chocolate pastries.
+We love the coffee, cheese scones, and chocolate pastries.
 They have a few vegan options too.